haiku/website/content/blog/bitigchi/2020-09-06-haiku_monthly_activity_report_august_2020.md

 ## Applications

-syedsouban, PulkoMandy, and bitigchi worked on adding search engine shortcuts to WebPositive.
-Now it is possible to use different search engines like DuckDuckGo, Ecosia, Bing etc.

-A list of supported search engines and the respective shortcuts can be found below:

-- Google (g)
-- Bing (b)
-- Wikipedia (w)
-- DuckDuckGo (d)
-- Baidu (a)
-- Yandex (y)
-- Ecosia (e)
-- Qwant (q)

-Example: To search on Ecosia, use: e <search_term>.

-bitigchi has committed a fix that allows rebooting immediately when clicked "Reboot" in SoftwareUpdater.
-Previously it displayed the regular system shutdown prompt, which was not ideal, UX-wise.

-Humdinger also improved accessibility on WebPositive by adding a missing tooltip on Settings window.
+Humdinger improved accessibility on WebPositive by adding a missing tooltip on Settings window.

 PulkoMandy and nielx worked on making the Installer more reliable by refining CopyEngine and post-install scripts.